 Governors work as a team.
-They are responsible for making sure the school provides a good quality education for all pupils.
+Local Governing Bodies are responsible for making sure the school provides a good quality education for all pupils.
 Raising educational standards in school is a key priority.
 This has the best chance of happening when there are high expectations of what pupils can achieve.

-Governors promote effective ways of teaching and learning when setting the school aims and policies.
+Governors monitor the effectiveness of the school and ensure the school is compliant in implementing policies set by the Tyne Community Learning Trust board.
 They do this together with the head teacher, who is responsible for the day-to-day management of the school.
-Head teachers are recruited and selected by governors - and most head teachers choose to be governors themselves.
+Head teachers are recruited and selected by trustees and governors - and most head teachers choose to be governors themselves.

 Governing boards are accountable to parents, the local community and the Local Authority.
 Appointments are for three or usually for four years.
 The governing board's main role is to help raise pupils' standards of achievement.

 Chair / Academy Governor

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.